colmap/privacy_preserving_sfm/README.md

 necessary for the privacy preserving pipeline to reduce the complexity and make the code easier to understand.

+### Update

+We are currently cleaning up the code of the new version that works without known camera calibrations ([CVPR 2021](https://mgprt.com/publication/pp_loc_map/)).
+It will be released here soon.

 ### About

 In this project we explore privacy preserving methods for SfM by replacing the